zktuong/dandelion/README.md

 ```

 ## Acknowledgements
-I would like to acknowledge the contributions from Dr. Ondrej Suschanek, Dr. Benjamin Stewart, Dr. Rachel Bashford-Rogers and Prof. Menna Clatworthy who helped with the initial conception of the project and for all discussions.
+I would like to acknowledge the contributions from Dr. Ondrej Suschanek, Dr. Benjamin Stewart, Dr. Rachel Bashford-Rogers and Prof. Menna Clatworthy, who helped with the initial conception of the project and for all discussions.

 I would also like to acknowledge Dr. Jongeun Park, Dr. Cecilia-Dominguez Conde, Dr. Hamish King, Dr. Krysztof Polanksi and Dr. Peng He with whom I have had very useful discussions.
 I would also like to thank my wife who helped name the package, because she thought the plots looked like a dandelion =D.